SDLC vs STLC: What is the Difference?

 2. What is STLC (Software Testing Life Cycle)?

-Basically, STLC ensures that each new release rolls out smoothly and successfully.
+STLC ensures that each new release rolls out smoothly and successfully.
 It is known as an important and integral part of the SDLC.
 But it only applies at the time of test phases.
-The stages of STLC may be repeated multiple times while the project is getting developed before it goes into the software deployment phase.
+The stages of STLC may be repeated multiple times while the project is being developed before it goes into the software deployment phase.
 Besides this, an analysis is conducted of all the different tests in the STLC process and it is documented.
 This is known as a test closure.

 2.1 STLC Phases